FHantke/brave-browser-wiki/P3A.md

 0. No
 1. Yes

-### Q164: If you have your default engine set to Brave Search, did you make a Brave search query today?
+### Q164: Did you make a Brave Search query today?
 `Brave.Search.BraveDaily`

 1. Yes